JLU-Humanoid-Robot-and-CV-Lab/.github/profile/README.md

 * Robot perception and manipulation
 * Computer vision and deep learning
 * Generative models and video understanding
-* Vision-language-action models
+* Vision-Language-Action models
-* World models and embodied intelligence
+* World models

 📩 **Feel free to reach out to us and explore research opportunities.**